sayedsff/Everywhere/README.md

 ## About Everywhere

-**Everywhere** is a context-aware, interactive AI assistant built with .NET and Avalonia.
-Unlike traditional chat interfaces, Everywhere integrates directly with your desktop environment, perceiving your screen, understanding application context, and taking actions on your behalf.
+**Everywhere** is an interactive AI assistant with context-aware capabilities.
+Unlike common tools such as ChatGPT and Claude Desktop, Everywhere is directly integrated into your desktop environment, perceiving your screen content and providing accurate and efficient responses.
+Additionally, Everywhere supports integration with multiple large language models (LLMs) and tools, offering a wealth of additional functionalities.

 ### 🌟 Experience Examples